thsavage/GX-6004-Fall-2018/README.md

 # GX-6004-Fall-2018
-CUSP Teaching Materials for Fall 2018 Applied Data Science This repo contains my teaching materials for the Fall 2018 Semester of Applied Data Science at NYU's CUSP.
+CUSP Teaching Materials for Fall 2018 Applied Data Science This repo contains my teaching materials for the Fall 2018 Semester of Applied Data Science at NYU's Center for Urban Science + Progress in the Tandon School for Engineering.